golemfactory/yagna/docs/service-bus/ysb-api-concept.md

 **The multiple-caller aspect is out of scope of the PoC** and will only support a single caller.

-Channels are mapped to service names and created via registering a service within the Yagna Service Bus API module.
+Channels are mapped to service names and created via registering a service within the Service Bus API module.

 Each node is responsible for authorizing calls coming from the network.
 Typically, a requestor manages this kind of service authorization, i.e. by remotely populating whitelists on providers' Yagna daemons.